hschneider/sign-flet-macos/README.md

 # sign-flet-macos
-**Sign Flet macOS Desktop Apps easily.**
+**Codesign Flet Desktop-Apps easily under macOS.**

-This script automates the codesign process for desktop apps under macOS.
+This script automates the codesign process for desktop-apps under macOS.

 Replace the `DEV_ID` with yours and call: